390introml/mlx-fashion-mnist/README.md

 2. `source .venv/bin/activate`
 3. `time uv run train.py`

-Training should just take less than a minute.
+Training should just take about a minute.

 Questions:
 1. How does batch size affect runtime?